How Much Does Tax Relief Cost And What Are My Options?

 • Income

-The IRS returns your application if you haven’t filed tax returns and paid the corresponding estimated payments.
+If you haven’t filed tax returns and paid the corresponding estimated payments, the IRS returns your application.
 This option isn’t available for the current tax year.

 2. Installment Agreements